Ousmaneaba/Docker-ML-EFREI-2021/README.md

 ### How to test :

 In order to test, you only need to run the command 'npm test' if you modified the application.
-To run test through your docker container, you have to use "docker exe -it <container_name> npm test". <container_name> is, if you cloned the repository and are in the Docker-ML-EFREI-2021 'docker-ml-efrei-2021_app_1'.
+To run test through your docker container, you have to use "docker exec -it <container_name> npm test". <container_name> is, if you cloned the repository and are in the Docker-ML-EFREI-2021 'docker-ml-efrei-2021_app_1'.

 NB : you can check your container name by using "docker ps -a".

 Currently, 3 tests are available :